Fadyazmy/arsenal_420-twitter-bot/README.md

 TODO:
 -
 - Alpha:
-    - Remove suspension
-    - Figure out what you can do legally (lol)
+    - Run on raspberry pi - can't use free servers (server sleep/restrictions)
 - Beta:
     - Respond to retweets with (markov bot)
-    - Bulk following?
+    - Behave based on current premier league
 - Gamma:
     - Webpage with some interesting stats with D3.JS / REACTJS